3 months Premium FREE

 Summary

-Costco is an exceptionally high-quality retailer with an unassailable membership-based moat and a fortress balance sheet.
-While the underlying business remains remarkably robust with predictable cash flows, the current extreme valuation (P/E 55) and sub-1% dividend yield make it an unsuitable entry point for income-focused strategies.
-Existing shareholders should maintain positions given the flawless fundamentals, but new investors should monitor the stock for a significant broader market correction before considering.
+Costco is an exceptionally high-quality retailer with an unassailable membership moat and a fortress balance sheet.
+However, the current extreme valuation (P/E 47.1x) and nominal 0.58% dividend yield offer zero margin of safety and fall well short of our strategy's minimum income requirements.
+Existing shareholders should maintain positions given the phenomenal business quality and potential for special dividends, but new investors should wait for a significant valuation reset before considering.

 Sector Context